-When people outside of marketing hear the term “SEO”, their first response is “what is that/what does that stand for?”
-Then you have to find an easy way to explain it.
+When people outside of marketing hear the term “SEO”, their first response is “what is that?” and “what does that stand for?”.
+Then you have to try and explain what SEO is.

-People in marketing don’t always have a strong understanding of what SEO involves either but a way to help explain is by splitting it into two parts: on-page and off-page.
+A helpful way to explain SEO is by splitting it into two parts: on-page SEO and off-page SEO.

-The two categories underpin the process of optimising web content for search engines but cover different techniques.
-In this article, I will discuss what they are and how to optimise for them.
+The two categories underpin the process of optimising content for users and search engines but they cover different techniques.
+In this article, I will discuss what they are and how to optimise for them for your SEO strategy.

 What is on-page SEO?

 On-page SEO refers to collective actions you take on a website to improve your ranking on the SERPs (search engine results pages).
 It includes both the quality of your content and the technical aspects.